awslabs/aws-sdk-swift/reference/0.x/AWSIoTSiteWise/IoTSiteWiseClient.md

 ### `createGateway(input:completion:)`

 Creates a gateway, which is a virtual or edge device that delivers industrial data streams from local servers to IoT SiteWise.
-For more information, see <a href="https:​//docs.aws.amazon.com/iot-sitewise/latest/userguide/gateway-connector.html">Ingesting data using a gateway in the
-IoT SiteWise User Guide.
+For more information, see [Ingesting data using a gateway](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/gateway-connector.html) in the IoT SiteWise User Guide.

 ``` swift
 public func createGateway(input: CreateGatewayInput, completion: @escaping (ClientRuntime.SdkResult<CreateGatewayOutputResponse, CreateGatewayOutputError>) -> Void)